Ignaz Schiffermüller: Colour system

 In his Versuch eines Farbensystems (1772), Schiffermüller addressed the need for a standardised nomenclature with which to describe the countless colours of nature.
 Work by predecessors in this field had proved unsatisfactory: he mentions suggestions made by Giovanni Antonio Scopoli (1723–1778) in his Entomologia Carniolica (1763) and August Johann Rösel (1705–1759) in his Insecten-Belustigung (1746–61).
+He made use of the work of L'optique des couleurs by the French Jesuit Louis Bertrand Castel (1688–1757).
+He included a colour circle for the saturated colours which he termed as "blühende Farben" (florid colors).
+It was among the first to place complementary colors opposite each other with 12 divisions: 4 reds, 4 blues, 3 greens, and 2 yellows.
+He however did not differentiate between pigments (subtractive) and prismatic (additive) colors.
+This color circle was also used as a basis by Franz Uibelaker (1781).
+He then tried to define tints of each colour.
 To serve as a model, Schiffermüller himself presents a table classifying and sub-classifying shades of blue, and naming them in German, Latin and French: in all, 81 German terms are listed.
 Matching this table, and using the same alphabetical notation, is a 3 x 12 matrix showing a set of colour samples for blue, with some discussion of the pigments used.
-The work also contains an attractive full-page engraving with a colour circle, inspired by the optical theory of Father Louis Bertrand Castel (1688–1757) and hand-tinted with twelve colours continuously shading into one another.
-Evident throughout this pioneering work is a subtle response to the nuances of colour and their accurate rendition.